-Your school health team will arrange for you to have the vaccination in Year 9 at school.
-You will also be offered the vaccine in Year 10 if you didn't receive it the year before.
+The school nursing team from your local Health and Social Care Trust (HSCT) will arrange for you to have the vaccination in Year 9 at school.
+If you miss the vaccine in Year 9, the school nursing team will offer it again during their next visit to the school.
 The nurse will give you the vaccination in your upper arm.